-However, just as how a teething baby is in pain when their teeth come in, when wisdom teeth get to the point where they're ready to emerge through the gum line, it's not exactly the most pleasant feeling in the world.
-Impacted emerging wisdom teeth can also lead to bad breath, swelling of the gums, headaches, bad tastes in the mouth and even pain in other teeth.
+However, just as how a teething baby is in pain when their teeth come in when wisdom teeth get to the point where they’re ready to emerge through the gum line, it’s not exactly the most pleasant feeling in the world.
+Impacted emerging wisdom teeth can also lead to bad breath, swelling of the gums, headaches, bad tastes in the mouth, and even pain in other teeth.

-Needless to say, if this wisdom teeth pain becomes too severe, you should contact your dentist immediately, as putting off treatment or extraction can lead to permanent tooth and jaw damage.
+Needless to say, if your wisdom teeth pain becomes too severe, you should contact your dentist immediately, as putting off treatment or extraction can lead to permanent tooth and jaw damage.
 In saying that, there are several things you can do at home to minimize this pain in the meantime:

 What do you do when you sprang your ankle or wrist and it begins to swell?
 Ice it, of course!
 Ice packs work wonders for emerging wisdom teeth too in reducing swelling and minimizing pain.

 Dubbed by many as the best home remedy to squash wisdom teeth pain, simply dissolve salt in a glass of hot water, then rinse your mouth out with it.
 This helps reduce swelling, as well as any infection-causing bacteria that may be present in the mouth.